Washington County Courthouse (Minnesota): History

-When the county offices were moved to the new Washington County Government Center in 1975, efforts began to reuse the structure.
+Over time county needs changed and a new courthouse and Washington County Government Center opened in 1975.
+Efforts began to reuse the historic structure.
 Restoration has been funded through donations from local businesses and community groups, as well as grants from foundations.
-The historic courthouse is still in operation and serves as a gathering place and as a venue for community, cultural, and private events.
-The mission statement states, "The purpose of the operation of the Washington County Historic Courthouse is to preserve, re-adapt, restore and interpret this historic landmark for current and future generations, especially those from Washington County."
-To this end, the county works with local groups to preserve and maintain the courthouse and grounds, conducts tours and provides historic interpretation of the county's heritage.
+The historic courthouse is now operated as a gathering place and as venue for community, cultural, and private events.

+According to its mission statement, "The purpose of the operation of the Washington County Historic Courthouse is to preserve, re-adapt, restore and interpret this historic landmark for current and future generations, especially those from Washington County."
+To this end, the county works with local groups to preserve and maintain the courthouse and grounds, conducts tours, and provides historic interpretation of the county's heritage.
 The facility is also available for rental, which offsets some of the expenses of maintaining the structure.